qngn93/qngn93.github.io/about.md

 <p>Hi there.
 I'm Quoc - pronounced like "Wook".
 Yeah.. like Wookie from Star Wars.</p>

 <p>I'm a backend Software Engineer at HP.
-On the daily, I get to solve interesting problems and collaborate with bright individuals.
+Being apart of the R&D team on our TechPulse product, I get a chance to create proof of concepts to innovate and contribute to new ideas on our platform.
+Everyday I get to solve interesting problems and collaborate with bright individuals.
+It's a pretty sweet gig.
 </p>

-<p>On my free time, I enjoy the great outdoors, playing ball with the boys and just living in the moment.
+<p>In my free time, I enjoy the great outdoors, playing ball and just living in the moment.
 If you'd like to connect or just say hi, don't be shy and reach out!
 </p>

-<p>Cheers~
+<p>Cheers
 </p>

 <h2>Skills</h2>